sunnydigital/sunnydigital.github.io/content/aboutme/index.md

 It was during this time that I found Data Science and enjoyed its multidisciplinary nature, realizing the importance of quantizing the truth in our world.

-I took two years off working odd jobs here and there, from an analyst at Two Sigma to a consultant at Deloitte.
+I took two years off working odd jobs here and there, from an analyst at Two Sigma to a tax consultant at Deloitte.
 With these roles (and some potentially negative reinforcement along the way) only reaffirmed my decision that I wanted to pursue something more data-driven.

 I then returned to classes, working part-time as a Data Scientist at NYU Langone, where I processed, pipelined, and used semi/supervised methods to analyze genetic data across the cardiovascular and lyphatic systems.